paqira/jgdtrans-py/doc/source/docs/user_guide.md

 ```

 We note that {py:meth}`.Transformer.backward` is _not_ exact,
-but {py:meth}`.Transformer.backward` ensures that the error from exact solution is
+but {py:meth}`.Transformer.backward` ensures that the latitude/longitude error from exact solution is
 suppressed by {py:attr}`.Transformer.MAX_ERROR`.
 That is, the error from exact solution is less than $10^{-9}$ \[deg\],
-which is error of GIAJ latitude and longitude parameter [^10].
+which is error of GIAJ latitude and longitude parameter.
-This implies that altitude's error is less than $10^{-5}$ \[m\],
+This implies that altitude's error is (practically) less than $10^{-5}$ \[m\],
 which is error of the GIAJ altitude parameter.

-{py:meth}`.Transformer.backward` is not compatible to
+Notes, {py:meth}`.Transformer.backward` is not compatible to
 GIAJ web service/APIs.
-We provide a compatible backward transformation by
+We provide a compatible API, {py:meth}`.Transformer.backward_compat`.
-{py:meth}`.Transformer.backward_compat`.

-If the parameters are zero, e.g. altitude of TKY2JGD and PathJGD,
+If the parameters are zero transformation becomes identity on such components
-and latitude and longitude of PathJGD(H) and HyokoRev,
+(e.g. altitude of TKY2JGD and PathJGD, and latitude and longitude of PathJGD(H) and HyokoRev).
-it becomes the identity transformation on such components.
 We show an example of `TKY2JGD.par`.

 ```pycon